samcartersmith/cds/packages/illustrations/README.md

 - When prompted, do the following:
   - Type of change?: "Update"
-  - Changelog message?: Copy/paste your PR title
+  - Changelog message?: Copy/paste your PR title (just the part after `feat(Illustrations):`)
   - PR number?: Copy/paste your PR number
   - Skip the rest (press enter to use defaults)

 8. Commit and push the changes to your existing PR

+9. When the Percy diffs are ready, share them with the Illustrations DRI for approval.
+Merge your PR once the DRI has signed off.

-9. Once the PR is merged, locate your commit in [Codeflow](https://codeflow.cbhq.net/#/frontend/cds/commits), manually rebuild `package-cds-illustrations`, and deploy to `corporate::cds-illustrations` when the build is complete
+10. Locate your commit in [Codeflow](https://codeflow.cbhq.net/#/frontend/cds/commits), manually rebuild `package-cds-illustrations`, and deploy to `corporate::cds-illustrations` when the build is complete

-10. After the deploy has succeeded, verify that the new package was published at the [production Coinbase NPM registry](https://artifactory.cbhq.net/ui/repos/tree/General/cb-npm-master).
+11. After the deploy has succeeded, verify that the new package was published at the [production Coinbase NPM registry](https://artifactory.cbhq.net/ui/repos/tree/General/cb-npm-master).
 It usually takes about 10 min or so for the package to be uploaded.
 Look for the version number at the bottom of the artifact list in the [package directory](https://artifactory.cbhq.net/ui/repos/tree/General/cb-npm-master/@cbhq/cds-illustrations/-/@cbhq/cds-illustrations-0.0.1.tgz).

 ### Release Setup